alchemycodelab/alchemy-student-projects/April-2022-Cohort/April-2022-01-web.md

 # Alchemy Class Projects - April 2022

 ## Web-01
-Context, for example: First one week sprint, from concept through delivery, after week 5 in the program.
+First one week sprint, from concept through delivery, after week 5 in the program.
 Focus was vanilla JS and teams built this working remotely.
 ___

 ### Hynt